treeverse/lakeFS/docs/deploying/monitor.md

 ```

 ## Metrics exposed by lakeFS
+By default, Prometheus exports metrics with OS process information like memory and CPU.
+It also includes Go-specific metrics like details about GC and number of goroutines.
+You can learn about these default metrics in this [post](https://povilasv.me/prometheus-go-metrics/){: target="_blan" }.

-In addition to the default Prometheus metrics for Go, lakeFS exposes metrics to help monitor your deployment.
+In addition, lakeFS exposes the following metrics to help monitor your deployment:

 | Name in Prometheus               | Description     | Labels
 | api_requests_total               | [lakeFS API](../reference/api.md) requests (counter)| **code**: http status<br/>**method**: http method